Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ### Solutions I proposed during design reviews

-The solutions were not only applied to this module, but to other input modules as well, making user experience consistent through out the app.
+The solutions were not only applied to this module, but to other input modules as well, making user experience consistent throughout the app.

 1. Simplify the process and make everything fit in one page (even for smaller devices)